pyuvarajan/Test-local/rel_train.md

 For example : For 202012 release commitment should be given latest by July2020 and HLD and code reviewer should be assigned latest by Aug2020.

 ### 1.1.2 Design
 The next phase after the planning would be a design phase for the feature.
-Prepare the HLD documet in markdown format, and raise Pull Request(PR) in the azure/SONiC repository in their appropriate feature folder (create a new folder if there isn't a existing one) "[example](https://github.com/Azure/SONiC/tree/master/doc)" and send it to community for review.
-Once a design is done, request for design review, and get it reviewed in community meeting.
-Address the review comments if any and ensure that HLD is merged.
+Prepare the HLD documet in markdown format, and raise Pull Request(PR) in the azure/SONiC repository in their appropriate feature folder (create a new folder if there isn't a existing one) [[example](https://github.com/Azure/SONiC/tree/master/doc)] and send it to community for review.
+Once a design is done, request for design review, and get it reviewed in the community meeting.
+Address the review comments if any, and ensure that HLD is merged.
 Design for the feature should be completed before fourth month of a release.

 For example : For 202012 release design PR should be merged latest by Oct2020.